Canada: Ambassador tells EU that deforestation rules 'burdensome'

 Deforestation is the permanent loss of a forest, for example, replacing it with agricultural alternatives, such as coffee or soybeans.

-The proposed EU legislation would also cover forest degradation, which is the when the forest ecosystem is eroded.
+The proposed EU legislation would also cover forest degradation, which is when the forest ecosystem is eroded.
 Among the main causes are climate change and illegal or unsustainable logging.

 Forest degradation can have a significant impact on things like biodiversity and climate.

-Climate campaigners have called the ambassador's letter "outrageous" due to Canada's public commitments to environmental policies.
+Climate campaigners have called the ambassador's letter "outrageous" because of Canada's public commitments to environmental policies.

 "It's really shocking that [Canada is] resisting these kinds of measures in Europe to protect the world's remaining forests," said Shane Moffatt, head of Food and Nature at Greenpeace Canada.